1. Home

 Additional Customization

 Custom brief guidelines and customizable fields influence MarketMuse’s content brief generator, before creating the brief.
-Once a brief is ready, you can customize it further, either within the platform or by exporting it to MS Word or Google Docs (coming soon).
+Once a brief is ready, you can customize it further, either within the platform or by exporting it to MS Word or Google Docs.

 Was this article helpful?